frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/navigating-the-portal.md

 ## Content Pages

-Each type of content has it's own view and a common navigation based on the content type.
+Each type of content has its own view and a common navigation based on the content type.

 <img alt="Portal Contents" src="{{docs_base_url}}/assets/img/education/lms/content.png">